practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 > Curry is a declarative multi-paradigm programming language which combines in a seamless way features from functional programming ... and logic programming ... .

+> Curry is called a declarative language, because computed results are independent of the time and order of evaluation, which simplifies reasoning on programs.
+Side effects can be modeled as “IO” operations, i.e., a declarative description of what to do.
+Operations are constructed by expressions only, there are no statements or instructions, and every binding to a variable is immutable.

 <br/>

 Again, we see the phenomenon of multiple implementations (with one already dead): PAKCS, KiCS2, Curry2Go, MCC: https://www.curry-lang.org/implementations/overview/